 The Division of Germany

-After World War II, Germany was divided into four military occupation zones controlled by the Allies: the United States, United Kingdom, France, and the Soviet Union.
-Berlin, located deep within the Soviet zone, was also divided into four sectors.
-Despite the initial goal of reunification, tensions between the Soviet Union and other Allies prevented this from happening.
+After World War II, Germany was divided into four military occupation zones controlled by the Allies: Four countries ran this division: the United States, United Kingdom, France, and the Soviet Union.
+The Soviet Union broke Berlin into four parts, since it controlled the entire region around the city.
+The Alliance split apart before they could achieve Germany’s reunification after World War II because of disagreements between the Soviet Union and other partner nations.

 The Impact on Berliners